 Hartford is a somewhat small town located in the state of Vermont.
 With a population of 9,671 people and three constituent neighborhoods, Hartford is the ninth largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hartford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hartford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hartford is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hartford who work in office and administrative support (12.39%), sales jobs (10.69%), and teaching (9.53%).

 The citizens of Hartford are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.14% of adults in Hartford have a bachelor's degree or even advanced degree.

 The per capita income in Hartford in 2010 was $35,627, which is wealthy relative to Vermont and the nation.
 This equates to an annual income of $142,508 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.

 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartford residents report their race to be White, followed by Asian.
 Important ancestries of people in Hartford include English, German, French , and Italian.

 The most common language spoken in Hartford is English.
 Other important languages spoken here include German and Chinese.